AndrewC101/PokemonTrueRed/README.md

 - When Psyblast freezes the enemy the text reads "turned to stone" rather than "was frozen solid"

 # Grinding
-- The game is balanced such that only a little grinding should be needed depending on what Pokemon are on the players team.
+- The game is balanced such that only a little grinding should be needed depending on what Pokemon are on the players team
-- There are some areas and NPCs added specifically to make grinding faster.
+- There are some areas and NPCs added specifically to make grinding faster
 - Before beating the elite four the following are good grinding spots as you progress through the game
   - Viridian forest first trainer can not harm the player is good for a few early levels
   - Viridian Forest wild Pokemon - wild Beedrill and Butterfree can be found for high experience